-In the 2021-2022 academic year, the first \$7,800 of government student financial assistance (loans and grants) will be counted as part of students' resources in the Faculty's Financial Aid Program.
+Beginning in the 2021-2022 academic year, the first \$7,800 of government student financial assistance (loans and grants) will be counted as part of students' resources in the Faculty's Financial Aid Program.
+Students receiving aid of less than \$7,800 will have that amount counted as part of their resources.

-Any government financial assistance above this amount will be counted as part of students' resources.
+Any government financial assistance above this amount will NOT be counted as part of students' resources.